provinzio/CoinTaxman/README.md

 #### Adding a new exchange

-- Add a read-in function like `Book._read_binance` in `src/book.py`
+- Add a dedicated reader in `src/exchanges/` (CSV/API parsing + operation mapping).
+- Register CSV detection and reader creation in `src/exchanges/registry.py`.
+- For API-based exchanges, add an API reader (similar to `BitgetApiReader`) and wire the call in `Book.import_api_records` in `src/book.py`.
-- Add a way to retrieve price data from this exchange in `src/price_data.py` like `PriceData._get_price_binance`
+- Add price lookup support in `src/price_data.py` for assets traded on that exchange.
+- Add/update tests for detection and reader behavior.
-- Setup a wiki entry on how to retrieve the account statement and other useful information, which I can copy paste in our [Wiki](https://github.com/provinzio/CoinTaxman/wiki)
+- Setup a wiki entry on how to retrieve the account statement and other useful information, which I can copy paste in our [Wiki](https://github.com/provinzio/CoinTaxman/wiki).

 #### Managing python module dependencies